WISDEM/WISDEM/docs/examples/03_blade/tutorial.rst

     $ wisdem BAR-USC.yaml modeling_options.yaml analysis_options_aero.yaml

-or we comment out lines 16, 17, and 18 in blade_driver.py and we do:
+or adjust the list of analysis options yaml files in blade_driver.py and run:

 .. code-block:: bash

     $ python blade_driver.py

-or to run in parallel using multiple CPU cores (Mac or Linux only):
+or to run in parallel using multiple CPU cores (Mac or Linux only).
+We have 8 chord design variables and we use forward finite differencing, so use up to 8 cores.

 .. code-block:: bash

-    $ mpirun -np 4 python blade_driver.py
+    $ mpirun -np 7 python blade_driver.py

 where the ``blade_driver.py`` script is:

 .. literalinclude:: /../examples/03_blade/blade_driver.py
     :language: python

-The CPU run time is approximately 5 minutes.
+When run with mpi, the CPU run time is approximately 3 minutes.
 As the script runs, you will see some output to your terminal, such as performance metrics and some analysis warnings.
-The optimizer might report that it has failed, but we have artificially limited the number of steps it can take during optimization, so that is expected.
 Once the optimization terminates, type in the terminal:

 .. code-block:: bash